-In the case of DiscoverOrg, because you’re going to be talking to more prospects in a given hour, you’re going to book more meetings with those prospects.
+For example, in the case of DiscoverOrg, you’re going to book more meetings with prospects because you’re going to be talking to more prospects in a given hour.
 If every sales rep that your organization booked just one more meeting per week, that would result in 50 more meetings per year and with 50 more meetings per year, on average, 10% of those are going to close to one deals.
 Five more wins a year.
-What does that mean for your organization?
+That’s our value prop.

-The second piece of it is the actual value, or the ROI.
+The second piece of it is the actual monetary value, or the ROI (return on investment).
 If you know that five more deals are going to close because of the meetings that you book, then you know, based on their average sales price, what that’s going to result in.

 Step 4: Bring it all together with a story

-Now “That’s the kind of result that I know, you, Mr. Prospect, can see from our solution!”
+“… Now that’s the kind of result that I know, you, Mr. Prospect, will see from our solution!”